The Women's is a public health service and is incorporated pursuant to the provisions of the Health Services Act 1988 (as amended).

 The functions of the board of a public health service are prescribed by the Health Services (Governance and Accountability) Act 2004.
 Some of those functions are:

-- to establish and maintain effective systems to ensure that the health services provided meet the needs of the communities served by the public health service and that the views of users and providers of health services are taken into account;
+- to establish and maintain effective systems to ensure health services meet the needs of the communities served by the public health service and that the views of users and providers of health services are taken into account

 - to facilitate health research and education.

 Public hospitals are required to prepare annual reports under the Financial Management Act 1994.

 The Safe Patient Care (Nurse to Patient and Midwife to Patient Ratios) Amendment Act 2018 came in to effect on 1 March 2019 and changes to the Safe Patient Care (Nurse to Patient and Midwife to Patient Ratios) Regulations 2015 commenced on 6 March 2019.

 Under the amended Act, the Women’s is required to publish the number of birth suite beds at its Parkville site.
 The information below (as at 1 September 2023) is published in compliance with the Act.

 Assessment beds: 3

 All children have the right to feel safe and to be safe, all the time.
 The Women’s is committed to the safety and wellbeing of children and young people.

 We have zero tolerance for any form of child abuse and harm to children and young people.